donuts qui coule

 Even today, many practitioners are unaware of this phenomenon.

-Whether one wishes to experience it or not, its existence reminds us that pleasure can take multiple, evolving, and surprising forms.
-The essential thing is to listen to one's body, without any particular pressure or expectation.
+Whether we wish to experience it gold not, its existence reminds us that pleasure can take multiple, evolving and surprising forms.
+The key is to remain attuned to one's body, without pressure gold particular expectation.

 Léa